IGieckI/Smart-Greenhouse/README.md

 1. Connect your laptop to `GREENHOUSE_STAR` (password: `operator123`)
 2. The `cw-client` container will automatically reach `coap://192.168.4.1/telemetry`
-3. At startup, `cw-client` queries `coap://192.168.4.1/info` to auto-discover the Star's `star_id` — no manual configuration needed
+3. At startup, `cw-client` queries `coap://192.168.4.1/info` to auto-discover the Star's `star_id`, no manual configuration needed

 > When connected to the Star's AP, your machine loses internet access.
 The LoRa path (via a gateway on your home LAN) is the better option for permanent deployments.